 \begin{proof} Immediate from Lemma~\ref{lem:induced-abstraction-identity} and Proposition~\ref{prop:abstract-to-standard-update}: $s \odot \abstraction{a} = s \otimes \inducedAct{(\abstraction{a})}{s} = s \otimes a$. \end{proof}

 The propositions establish that product update and abstract product update yield the same result given a starting state $s$.
 Thus, starting from the same initial state, abstract and standard planning tasks are equally expressive.
-As a result, abstract planning tasks preserve the rich expressive power of standard planning tasks of DEL, while providing a cleaner representation of epistemic planning problems.
+As a result, abstract planning tasks preserve the rich expressive power of standard planning tasks of DEL, while providing a cleaner and more natural representation of epistemic planning problems.
 We are going to use abstract planning tasks as a semantics for \textsc{epddl}, as we show in Section~\ref{sec:epddl-semantics}.

-\section{Syntax of \textsc{epddl}}
+\section{Syntax of \textnormal{\bf\textsc{epddl}}}

-Over the decades, \textsc{pddl} has become the de facto standard language for classical planning~\cite{misc/GhallabHKMRVWW1998}.
+Over the decades, \textsc{pddl}~\cite{misc/GhallabHKMRVWW1998} has become the de facto standard language for classical planning.
 Since its inception, several versions and expansions of the language have been proposed for different subfields of automated planning.
-All such languages share the same LISP-based syntax, which make the \textsc{pddl} variations easier to approach and to understand to researchers and practitioners among all areas of automated planning.
-We here follow the same convention, and we base the syntax of \textsc{epddl} on the style of \textsc{pddl}, with statements surrounded by round parentheses, prefix operators/connectives, keywords beginning with a colon symbol `:', and inline comments beginning with a semicolon `;'.
+All such languages share the same LISP-based syntax, which makes the \textsc{pddl} variations easier to approach and to understand for researchers and practitioners across all areas of automated planning.
+We here follow the same convention, and we base the syntax of \textsc{epddl} on the style of \textsc{pddl}, with statements surrounded by round parentheses, prefix operators/connectives, keywords prefixed by colons `:', and inline comments by semicolons `;'.